(Revised March 2015)

 (i) the correctness of any statement of any kind concerning any Property, whether written or oral;

 (ii) any other errors or omissions in descriptions concerning any Property, whether written or oral; or

 (iii) any faults or defects in any Property.

-(b) Except as stated in Section 12, we (including our officers, employees, or agents), and the Seller do make no representations, warranties, guarantees, or assume liability of any kind, whether express or implied with respect to the Property (including, but not limited to, merchantability, fitness for a particular purpose, description, size, quality, condition, attribution, authenticity, rarity, importance, medium, provenance, exhibition history, literature or historical relevance, or as to whether the buyer acquires any copyrights or other such reproduction rights in the Property), and no statements regarding the Property shall be deemed such a warranty, representation, guarantee or assumption of liability.
+(b) Except as stated in Section 12, we (including our parent company, subsidiaries, officers, employees, or agents), and the Seller make no representations, warranties, guarantees, or assume liability of any kind, whether express or implied, with respect to the Property (including, but not limited to, merchantability, fitness for a particular purpose, description, size, quality, condition, attribution, authenticity, rarity, importance, medium, provenance, exhibition history, literature or historical relevance, or as to whether the buyer acquires any copyrights or other such reproduction rights in the Property), and no statements regarding the Property shall be deemed such a warranty, representation, guarantee or assumption of liability.